 Living with a Deuce

-Parts: Common wear items remain available through surplus channels and aftermarket suppliers.
-Major components like injector pumps require specialist rebuilding.
+Parts: Common stuff stays available through surplus and aftermarket.
+Major components like injector pumps need specialist rebuilding.

-Some owners replace the temperamental multifuel engine with more conventional diesels.
-Popular swaps include:
+Some owners ditch the temperamental multifuel for something more conventional:

-- Ford/International diesels: Various truck engines can be adapted with custom mounting.
+- Ford/International diesels: Various truck engines work with custom mounting.

-The Deuce and a Half earned its legendary status through decades of reliable service across every imaginable condition.
-From the beaches of Normandy to the mountains of Afghanistan, these trucks carried supplies, troops, and equipment wherever American forces operated.
+The Deuce and a Half earned its legendary status the hard way — decades of service in every condition imaginable.
+Normandy to Afghanistan, these trucks hauled whatever needed hauling wherever it needed to go.